-This week’s Under the Hood is featuring Amy (Pickwick) Lipsius, Lotame’s Community & Advocacy Manager, Global Client Success.
-She is the driving force behind much of the content that lives in the myLotame Community, which is our 24/7 online knowledge base of questions and answers for our DMP clients.
+This week’s Under the Hood is featuring Amy (Pickwick) Lipsius, Lotame’s Knowledge Base & Advocacy Manager, Global Client Success.
+She is the driving force behind much of the content that lives in the MyLotame Knowledge Base, which is our 24/7 online knowledge base of questions and answers for our DMP clients.

-My role is ever-changing, to keep up with nimble Lotame, and my current title is Community & Advocacy Manager.
+My role is ever-changing, to keep up with nimble Lotame, and my current title is Knowledge Base & Advocacy Manager.
 I am based out of Lotame’s Columbia, Maryland, USA office, about 30 minutes north of Washington, D.C.
-This current title evolved in July 2016 from Community Manager, when I began overseeing Lotame’s advocacy hub, Lotame Champions.
+This current title evolved in July 2016 from Knowledge Base Manager, when I began overseeing Lotame’s advocacy hub, Lotame Champions.
 Prior to July 2014, and back to my Lotame beginnings in October 2013, I served as a Client Success Manager (CSM) overseeing 18 client accounts.

 n 2009…it was hard work!

 In my current role at Lotame, I serve on (what I consider to be the most stellar team at Lotame) the Platform Services & Education (PSE) Team, a part of the greater Global Client Success (GCS) Team.

 How has your role evolved since you joined Lotame?

 Since joining Lotame, I’ve seen our numbers of DMP clients triple and our employees double, with huge growth specifically in our overseas markets and in our types of clients.
 What this has meant for Lotame is that we needed resources and support available to our employees and clients alike available in a follow-the-sun solution.